mordrax/mordrax.github.io/elm_at_phd/chapters/endpoints.md

 encoder : IPerson a -> JE.Value

--- This means the caller, our hybrid component, doesn't need to know about the record it's handling either.
+-- This means the caller, our hybrid component, isn't forced to use a concrete type to encode.

--- some new age hybrid.elm
-guessAtGender: Person a -> ...
-guessAtGender impersonator =
-    Person.encode impersonator
 ```